bendiksolheim/goose/README.md

 ## Rationale
 [Magit](https://magit.vc) is probably the best git client/porcelain around.
-My only problem is that it lives inside Emacs, and even though I really enjoy using Emacs I don’t like being tied to one single tool for all my tasks.
+My only problem is that it lives inside Emacs, and even though I really enjoy using Emacs I don’t like being tied to one single tool for all my needs.
 Hence, I try to move the best git client out of the best code editor and make it stand alone.

 What could possibly go wrong.